 Wetsuit seam repair

-There are many ways a wetsuit can get damaged over time, so the ways of repairing a wetsuit vary.
+A wetsuit can sustain many types of damage over time, so the ways of repairing a wetsuit vary.
 If you have bought a new wetsuit and you notice any kind of damage or production mistake, contact your reseller to inquire about a warranty.
-A warranty usually only covers production mistakes on new products.
-So if you have used your wetsuit and it’s showing signs of wear and tear, you might want to consider repairing it yourself.
-Wetsuit seam repair is the most common wetsuit repair.
-Other frequent repairs are fingernails or a fin that cut your chest panel by mistake.
+A wetsuit seam repair is the most common wetsuit repair.
+Other frequent repairs are fingernail or fin cuts.
 These are all fairly easy repairs that you can perform yourself for under €10 within 30 minutes by using neoprene glue.
 Always repair wetsuit damage immediately, if you leave it, it might get worse and make your wetsuit harder or unable to repair.

-Wetsuit repair glue, or neoprene glue, is a type of contact adhesive specifically designed to glue neoprene panels together.
+You can use wetsuit repair glue, or neoprene glue, to glue neoprene panels together.
 Neoprene glue is flexible and remains waterproof.
 Wetsuit glue is affordable and it’s available in most surf shops or available online.
 Don’t use any other type of glue to repair a wetsuit cut.
 Neoprene glue is easy to use, but take your time to do it right and follow the manufacturer’s instructions.

-If the damage to your wetsuit is worse than just a simple cut or tear, you can consider bringing your wetsuit to a specialized local repair shop.
-You’ll find these shops in most areas and often they will accept sending your wetsuit in rather than driving there.
+Bring your wetsuit to a specialized local repair shop if the damage to your wetsuit is worse than just a simple cut or tear.
+You’ll find these shops in most areas and often they will often accept sending your wetsuit in rather than driving there.